Daniel-sh1/Daniel-sh1/README.md

 ###

-<p align="left">Turning logic into Python code.
-1.5 years into the journey, first project on GitHub is just the beginning.
-Learning, building, and looking for interesting challenges to grow as a developer.
+<p align="left">Algorithms → Syntax → Working code.
+2.5 years in the game — first public project is just a warm-up.
+Constant skill upgrade through real-world challenges.
+Looking for non-trivial problems that make the brain boil.
+Throw a challenge my way — I'll turn it into a commit.

 <h2 align="left">🛠 Languages:</h2>